CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 ------------

 ## HOW TO FIND BAD NEWS?
-We try deep learning models and self-built models, popular DL models did not have a good performance on our dataset, because chinese word in the financial context has this uniqueness, we need to build a lexiocn and our own model to slove this problem.
+I try deep learning models and self-built models.
+Popular DL(deep learnig) models did not have a good performance on our dataset, because chinese word in the financial context has this uniqueness, I need to build a lexiocn and our own model to slove this problem.
-We mainly did the three steps to build our own classifier(we cannot show model details before we finish this working paper, but we provide demo in ./models/Self-built_news_classifier)
+I mainly did the three steps to build our own classifier(I cannot show model details before I finish this working paper, but I provide demo in ./models/Self-built_news_classifier)
 ### clean

 ![picture 2](./reports/figures/clean%20data.png)